0ki/r2lrn/README.md

 ### Tools to learn using radare2!
 These tools require radare2 to work.
 Duh.

-by [Kirils Solovjovs](https://twitter.com/KirilsSolovjovs/) written in bash; allows you to learn all the commands in radare2 toolkit.
+Folder "bash" contains what you need.
+Written by [Kirils Solovjovs](https://twitter.com/KirilsSolovjovs/) written in bash; allows you to learn all the commands in radare2 toolkit.